 Have you visited the quaint Stone Soup Cafe in Landrum, SC?
-The restaurant has beautiful comfortable seating indoors and out, but we particularly appreciated the pretty garden-like setting outdoors for a recent date night.
+The restaurant has beautiful comfortable seating indoors and out.
+We love the pretty garden-like setting outdoors, as well as the cozy and comfortable indoor seating.
+And, we loved the relaxed ambiance and friendly service.
 Here’s why you should add this spot to your list of great restaurants for a date night, or a relaxing meal out with friends and family.

 Stone Soup Setting